Skip to content

 Do my PDF highlights sync across devices?

-Yes!
+Yes.
 All your highlights are stored in the cloud and accessible from any device through the web app.
-For local PDFs, the file must be at the same path on each device.
+For local PDFs, the file itself is not uploaded — it must be at the same path on each device for the highlights to appear on the document.

 Can I export my PDF annotations?